Updated: Sep 4

 Many chemicals are hidden behind ambiguous terms like ‘fragrance’ or smuggled in as trace contaminants.
-Loopholes in our ingredient-labelling laws exempt companies from listing them.
+Loopholes in our ingredient-labeling laws exempt companies from listing them.

 Of concern, too, is the number of products without ingredients listed, particularly certain eye makeup products that are sometimes found to contain heavy metals like lead and mercury.

-Sidestepping undercover toxins is no easy feat, but examining labels for chemicals that are likely to be contaminated, including urea, quarternium-15, PEG compounds, and sodium laureth sulfate, is important.
+Sidestepping undercover toxins is no easy feat, but examining labels for chemicals that are likely to be contaminated, including urea, quaternion-15, PEG compounds, and sodium Laureth sulfate, is important.

 It’s important to do more than just read labels, you also have to consider which companies you can trust.
 Which companies are standing up for what’s right?
 And then make consumer decisions accordingly.